esx-community/fivem-instancedfix/README.md

 # fivem-instancedfix

+## UPDATE

+It semes like FiveM have fixed this "instanced" issue!
+This repo will be achived.

 This FXServer resource compares server and client player count to make sure that players are not *instanced*.

 ## What is being instanced anyways?